 Fellow Travelers Album

 Cincinnati Opera is excited to announce the release of our first album!
-The live audio recording of our 2016 world premiere opera Fellow Travelers, by composer Gregory Spears and librettist Greg Pierce and directed by Kevin Newbury, is now available for purchase as a digital download, and will be available as a CD set on September 29 on the Fanfare Cincinnati label.
+The live audio recording of our 2016 world premiere opera Fellow Travelers, by composer Gregory Spears and librettist Greg Pierce and directed by Kevin Newbury, is now available for purchase as a digital download a CD set on the Fanfare Cincinnati label.
 The recording features the Cincinnati Symphony Orchestra conducted by Mark Gibson.

 About Fellow Travelers